 Now that you have your tackle and bait/lure, it’s time to go fishing.
 But wait a minute, our work is not done yet.
 We have to know what surf conditions we are dealing with.
 You could, of course, check your local surf fishing conditions online, but there’s nothing that beats first-hand knowledge.
 Knowing where your fish is likely to be located in the surf is key to having a successful and fun outing.

 Sandbars — Sandbars are slopes of sand on the bottom of the ocean close to the beach.
 Their tops, or crests, can be above or just below the water surface.
 Those with their crests below the surface are good places to fish.

-Openings in the Bar — Also look for openings in a sand bar between the slough and the open ocean.
-You will notice these openings by studying the surface of the water, as the water will not crest over them like it will over the rest of the bar, but will continue undisturbed until finally breaking onto the shore.
+Openings in the Bar — Also look for openings in a sandbar between the slough and the open ocean.
+You will notice these openings by studying the surface of the water, as the water will not crest over them as it will over the rest of the bar, but will continue undisturbed until finally breaking onto the shore.

-Pockets — Pockets are basically smaller, deeper holes along the bottom, either in the trough, on the bar or simply along the beach.
-They are not easy to spot but if you look for water surface discoloration or change in texture compared to surrounding water, particularly during low tides.
+Pockets — Pockets are basically smaller, deeper holes along the bottom, either in the trough, at the bar or simply along the beach.
+They are not easy to spot but if you look for water surface discoloration or change in texture compared to the surrounding water, particularly during low tides.
 They are another great spot for bottom fish like flounder.

 You are better off fishing the last 2 hours of an incoming tide and the first 2 hours of an outgoing tide.
 Tides and fish activity are affected by the positioning of the sun and the moon with the earth.
-It’s no wonder then that fish are more active and feeding at sunrise, sunset and full moons.
+It’s no wonder then that fish are more active and feed at sunrise, sunset, and full moons.

 Rocks — The presence of rocks in the surf are more a thing of the U.S. West and Northeast coasts.
 As we head deeper south along the East coast, rocks are displaced by coral.
 Rocks are structures to fish that provide protection and food.
 Breaking waters around them also injure small fish, making them ideal spots in the surf to fish with lures.